-At Pro Aluminium we continually bring you inspiring ideas for your home improvement, and in this post we have compiled several creative ways to incorporate more glass in your home and create a seamless flow between you living space and your surroundings.
-Browse through these examples from around the world to fuel your creativity, and don’t forget to follow us Facebook and Instagram for more Home Inspiration ideas.
+At Pro Aluminium we continually bring you inspiring ideas for your home improvement, and in this post we have compiled several creative ways to incorporate more glass in your home and create a seamless flow between your living space and your surroundings.
+Browse through these examples from around the world to fuel your creativity, and don’t forget to follow us on Facebook and Instagram for more Home Inspiration ideas.

 Take advantage of your courtyard…

 You could apply an approach similar to architect Andrés Stebelski, and take optimal advantage of your natural space by incorporating your courtyards with windows.